VAT special scheme to expand

 2. The non-Union scheme will cover all sales of services to consumers in the EU.

-3. The new import scheme will cover distance sales of products imported from outside the EU, if the value of the consignment is at least €150.
+3. The new import scheme will cover distance sales of products imported from outside the EU, if the value of the consignment does not exceed €150.
 The import scheme also covers distance sales of products to consumers via an electronic marketplace.
 In certain situations the seller must appoint an intermediary to file tax returns and pay taxes on the seller’s behalf.

 Imports of little value will no longer be exempt from tax.
 An import consignment is considered to be of little value if the total value of the products it contains €22 or less.